isrooky/Israel-Campo-Portfolio/README.md

 # Unity Developer Portfolio – Israel Campo

-I am a Unity developer with experience working on collaborative projects, focused on gameplay systems, interaction, and immersive experiences (VR).
+I am a Unity developer with experience working on collaborative projects, focused on gameplay systems, interaction, and immersive experiences (VR), with strong expertise in performance optimization and Unity tooling.

 This repository serves as an entry point to my technical portfolio.
 Below is a selection of projects I have worked on, followed by technical